16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Red |

-The bearded prickly pear grows to a height of approximately 3 feet, and because of its plentiful brown spines, it can appear quite disorderly.
-The plant grows at elevations of up to 4,000 feet and it has flowers that are cream or pale yellow with small, bright red fruit.
+The bearded prickly pear grows to a height of approximately 3 feet, and its plentiful brown spines can appear quite disorderly.
+The plant grows at elevations of up to 4,000 feet and has cream or pale yellow flowers with small, bright red fruit.

 2. Beavertail